rali-udem/json-rnc/README.md

 -   `minLength`, `maxLength` specifies the minimum (resp. maximum) length of the string value.
 -   `minimum`, `maximum` specifies the minimum (resp. maximum) value a numeric value can take.
 -   `minimumExclusive`, `maximumExclusive` is a boolean (`true` or `false`) that indicates whether the allowed value includes the specified minimum (resp. maximum)
+-   `minItems`,`maxItems` specifies the minimum (resp. maximum) number of elements in the array
+-   `minProperties`,`maxProperties` specifies the minimum (resp. maximum) number of properties in the object

 ### 2.1 EBNF specification of JSON-RNC